ULisboa/forward-ewp-api-client/README.md

 | Simple Course Replication  | SimpleCourseReplicationApi  |
 | Courses  | CoursesApi  |

+The contract interfaces contain Javadoc comments that are relevant to read before using them.

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE).